2023 Complex Peripheral Vascular Intervention (CPVI) Skills Course

 The Society for Vascular Surgery designates this live activity for a maximum of 8.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The ACCME requires that the SVS, as an accredited provider of CME, disclose the relevant financial relationships of the planners, faculty, and any other individuals in a position to control content of this activity.
-Disclosure to the learner of individuals with reported relationships to clinical content will be placed on this page prior to the course.
+Disclosures to the learner of individuals with reported relationships to clinical content can be found here.

 Important Information About Your CME Credits